Methotrexate for Dogs

 When to Not Use Methotrexate for Dogs

-Side effects are typical to chemotherapeutics and include anorexia, nausea, myelosuppression (bone marrow suppression), diarrhea, and vomiting.
+Side effects are typical to other chemotherapeutic agents and include anorexia, nausea, myelosuppression (bone marrow suppression), diarrhea, and vomiting.

-In humans, methotrexate is often used at higher doses with hepatotoxicity (liver toxicity) resulting, although this is not a significant finding in veterinary medicine.10
+In humans, methotrexate is often used at higher doses with hepatotoxicity (liver damage) resulting, although this is not a significant finding in veterinary medicine.10

 In humans experiencing toxicity, rescue therapy with leucovorin (tetrahydrofolic acid; folinate) is often used.10 Leucovorin antagonizes (competes with) methotrexate at the dihydrofolate reductase enzyme.
 Leucovorin use has been reported in a dog after accidental ingestion of 7.7 mg/kg methotrexate.1

-Concurrent use with NSAIDs may contribute to methotrexate toxicity as NSAIDs can alter the elimination of methotrexate.15 Dose adjustments may be needed.
+Concurrent use with non-steroidal anti-inflammatory drugs (NSAIDs) may contribute to methotrexate toxicity as NSAIDs can alter the elimination of methotrexate.15 Dose adjustments may be needed if your dog is on an NSAID.

 Methotrexate should not be administered with:10